Atlas-OS/Atlas/README.md

 <kbd>[<img title="Deutsch" alt="Deutsch" src="https://cdn.staticaly.com/gh/hjnilsson/country-flags/master/svg/de.svg" width="22">](https://github.com/Atlas-OS/Atlas/blob/main/translations/README_de_DE.md)</kbd>
 <kbd>[<img title="Türkçe" alt="Türkçe" src="https://cdn.staticaly.com/gh/hjnilsson/country-flags/master/svg/tr.svg" width="22">](https://github.com/Atlas-OS/Atlas/blob/main/translations/README_tr_TR.md)</kbd>

-#### _Want to help us by translate documents? please follow this [README](translations/README.md)._
+#### _Want to help us by translating documents?
+Please follow this [README](translations/README.md)._

 # What is Atlas?

-Atlas is a modified version of Windows which removes all the negative drawbacks of Windows, which adversely affect gaming performance.
-We are a transparent and open source project striving for equal rights for players whether you are running a potato, or a gaming PC.
+Atlas is a modified version of Windows 10 which removes all the negative drawbacks of Windows, which adversely affect gaming performance.
+We are a transparent and open source project striving for equal rights for players whether you are running a low-end, or a gaming PC.

 While keeping our main focus on performance, we are also a great option to reduce system latency, network latency, input lag, and keep your system private.